josh-ashkinaze/plurals/README.md

 mod = Moderator(system_instructions="You are a neutral moderator overseeing this task, ${task}", model='gpt-4o', combination_instructions="voting")
 ```
-The difference is that system_instructions is not linked with our templates so you cannot do things like
+The difference is that system_instructions is not linked with our templates, so you cannot do things like
 `system_instructions='default'` like you can with `persona='default'`.

 #### Auto-Moderators
-We have a special option where if the `system_instructions` of a moderator are set to `auto` then the moderator will,
+We have a special option where, if the `system_instructions` of a moderator are set to `auto`, then the moderator will,
 given a task, come up with its own system instructions.
-So here's how to do this!
+Here is how to do this!

 ```python
 from plurals.deliberation import Moderator, Ensemble, Chain